Albinhsn/ECS-invaders/README.md

 # ToDo

 * OpenGL renderer
+  * Create new for texture shader
   * Write the shaders
     * Draw texture
-    * Draw text
+    * Draw text is the same as draw texture
-    * Draw quad as well tbh
+    * Draw quad
 * UI